isoraqathedh/isoraqathedh.github.com/uzje/shields.md

 <figcaption markdown=1>
-The horizontal (left) and vertical (right) zones of Boan City are arranged so that they are bounded by roads that are either major (classified) roads or by other Q-V roads that have a units digit of 0.
+The horizontal (left) and vertical (right) zones of Boan City are arranged so that they are bounded by roads that are either major, classified roads or by other Q-V roads that have a units digit of 0.
 </figcaption>
 </figure>